rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-Whereas the higher-order function next to the RepositoryList component looks like the following:
+The higher-order function next to the RepositoryList component is completed as such:

 {{< highlight javascript "hl_lines=1 11 12 14 15 17 18" >}}
 const getUpdateQuery = entry => (